Chewton Mendip

-Chewton Mendip is a village and civil parish in the Mendip district of Somerset, England.
+Chewton Mendip is a village and civil parish in Somerset, England.
 It is situated 4 mi north of Wells, 16 mi south of Bath and Bristol on the A39 very close to the A37.
-The village is in a valley on the Mendip Hills and is the source of the River Chew.
+The village is in a valley on the Mendip Hills, is the source of the River Chew and is therefore on the edge of the Chew Valley.
 The parish includes the hamlets of Bathway and Green Ore.

 History

 There were several lead mines and stone quarries in the parish.
 It is also the site of Attborough Swallet (also known as Red Quar Swallet), a cave which is unusual for a cave on the Mendip Hills in that it is not in limestone but instead in Dolomitic Conglomerate and Marl.
 The cave was first entered in 1992.

 There is a long barrow to the north of the village 100 ft by 50 ft.
 Excavation in 1946 revealed six Bronze Age barrows below the crest of the Mendips.

 The shape of some of the existing fields suggests they are of medieval origin.

 The parish was part of the hundred of Chewton.

+The Bristol cartographer, James Millerd (c.1637-1715) was from the parish, the son of the local husbandman (tenant farmer), William 'Millard'.

 On 12 June 1643 the village was the site of a skirmish in the English Civil War, between Royalist forces led by Robert Dormer, 1st Earl of Carnarvon and the parliamentary forces under William Waller including the cavalry unit of Sir Arthur Haselrig known as Haselrig's lobsters.

 The village used to have a Gothic style mansion built for the Waldegrave family before 1791, however all that remains is an 18th-century lodge.

 The Waldegrave Estate still operates from an office in converted farm buildings in a small business park found on the southern edge of Chewton Mendip.
 Other companies include 'Bathroom Engineering' (an international manufacturer & distributor of bathroom & shower products), and The Mendip Cheese Company (a cheese supplier).